YanZhu00/CubeEditor/README.md

 ## Getting Started
 ### Windows & Visual Studio
-run genProject.bat
+Run "genProject.bat" to generate visual studio 2019 solution.
-edit "vs2019" to other version if you are not using visual studio 2019
+Edit "vs2019" to other version if you are not using visual studio 2019.